justdanallen/chakra-ui-ionicons/README.md

 ## Generating the icons:

-To generate the icons drop the latest Ion Icons into `/ionicons`.
+To generate the icons drop the latest Ion Icons svgs into `/ionicons` directory.
 Then run:

 ```
 npm run generate